 VMware vSphere 7 Security Configuration Guide

-The vSphere Security Configuration Guide (SCG) 7 is the baseline for security hardening of VMware vSphere itself, and the core of VMware security best practices.
-Started more than a decade ago as the VMware vSphere Security Hardening Guide, it has long served as guidance for vSphere Administrators looking to protect their infrastructure.
+The vSphere Security Configuration Guide (SCG) is the baseline for hardening and auditing guidance for VMware vSphere itself.
+Started more than a decade ago, it has long served as guidance for vSphere Administrators looking to protect their infrastructure.

-The audience for the vSphere SCG is VMware vSphere customers who have implemented vSphere 7 directly.
+The audience for the vSphere SCG is VMware vSphere customers who have implemented vSphere 7 Update 3 directly.
 There are many engineered data center & hybrid cloud infrastructure products, like VMware Cloud Foundation, VMware Cloud, Dell EMC VxRail, and such that implement vSphere as part of their solutions.
-If this is how you consume vSphere you should check with those products’ support for guidance on security first, before implementing these ideas.
-Some of the vSphere SCG’s recommendations are likely to be safe to implement, but others may interfere with operations of those solutions.
+If this is how you consume vSphere you should check with those products’ support before implementing these ideas.

 You can get the VMware vSphere Security Configuration Guide 7 from:

 If you want to link to this content we maintain a permanent redirect: